Bookkeeping Guide 2026-03-19

 • Placed in service during the tax year.

-• Qualifies under IRS categories like machinery or equipment.
+• Qualifies under HMRC categories like machinery or equipment.

 • Business has sufficient taxable income to offset the deduction.

-Use this checklist to verify eligibility before applying Section 179.
+Use this checklist to verify eligibility before applying the Annual Investment Allowance.
 It prevents errors in your profit and loss statement.
 Your accountant can review it during the year-end close for clean books.

 Handle Payroll and Employee Records

-Store payroll records including Forms W-2, 1099-NEC, and quarterly 941 filings for the 4-year FLSA requirement.
-Proper organisation ensures compliance with IRS and state rules.
+Store payroll records including P60s for each employee, P45s for leavers, P11Ds for any benefits in kind, and the monthly RTI submissions to HMRC for the 3-year HMRC payroll retention requirement under PAYE.
+Proper organisation ensures compliance with HMRC payroll rules.
 This preparation helps your accountant during tax season.

 Choose reliable payroll software to automate tracking and reporting.
 Options like Gusto or Patriot simplify compliance and record-keeping.
 Compare features to match your business size and needs.